alycet/ecom-etl-pipeline/README.md

     - Configure Azure credentials and connect the Data Factoru, Data Lake Storage, and Databricks for seamless data integration.
 2. Prepare Data:
    	- execute script to chuck user data into 10 csv files.
-	- user data is large and may change so we split into 10 chunks that will be uploaded to landing zone manually to simulate real word data ingestion.
+	- user data is large and may change so we split into 10 chunks that will be uploaded to landing zone manually to simulate real world data ingestion.
 3. Create Landing Zones in Data Lake Storage:
     - Create landing-zone-1 container where raw csv files will be manually uploaded.(represents rdms of other external data storage in real world)
 	- Create landing-zone-2 that will act as the sink raw storage location for the azure data pipelines.